Collecting plant samples for identification

 - speak to your local Weed Management Branch of the Department of Land Resource Management

-- contact your local Department of Primary Industry and Resources office
+- contact your local Department of Industry, Tourism and Trade office

 - for harder to identify species, contact the NT Herbarium

 - visit FloraNT.

 - contact your local Department of Primary Industries and Regional Development office or Department of Parks and Wildlife (within the Department of Biodiversity, Conservation and Attractions) office

 - Western Australian Herbarium.